julianghionoiu/dpnt-infra-events/README.md

 ## Remote testing

-Create an S3 event json and place it in a temp folder, say `xyz/sample_some_event.json` Set the bucket and the key to some meaningful values.
+Create an AWS event json and place it in a temp folder, say `xyz/sample_some_event.json` Set the bucket and the key to some meaningful values.

 Invoke the dev lambda